 In that time, I personally signed off on thousands of passport applications — and newborn babies were no exception!

 Which brings us to our first question:

-In some cases, you may be able to get away with a passport card or enhanced driver license (e.g. driving to Canada or Mexico), but for the vast majority of overseas trips, baby, just like the rest of us, will need to have a passport.
+In some cases, you may be able to get away with a passport card (e.g. driving to Canada or Mexico), but for the vast majority of overseas trips, baby, just like the rest of us, will need to have a passport.

 So, yeah, if a baby wants to travel abroad, they need a passport — from the second they draw their first breath.